 Please keep in mind that paying for the plugin is a recurring expense.

 BackupBuddy is a premium WordPress backup plugin to duplicate, migrate and restore your website.
-Though it will cost you minimum $80 (Blogger package), the plugin offers the whole bunch of services that will help you not only back up your WordPress website professionally, but maintain it on different levels and get additional perks from support and regular updates.
-The similar advanced level of functionality is provided by VaultPress.
+Though it will cost you minimum $80 (Blogger package), the plugin offers a whole bunch of services that will help you not only back up your WordPress website professionally but maintain it on different levels and get additional perks from support and regular updates.
+A similar advanced level of functionality is provided by VaultPress.

 Why would you like to buy this plugin?
 The following plugin features (of the cheapest plan) may be something you are really looking for:

 - Since it’s a premium solution, the plugin comes with 1 year of tech support

 - Support for remote WordPress backup storage: BackupBuddy Stash, Amazon S3, Google Drive, Dropbox & more

 - importBuddy tool to restore your website to a previous backup